krishnanlab/txt2onto/README.md

 Requirements can be installed by running `pip install -r requirements.txt`.
 These requirements have been verified for python version 3.7.7.

-If you are using a newer version of python or scikit-learn than listed in `requirements.txt`, you may see a warning message like the following:
+An update in library dependencies requires scikit-learn to be version 0.23.2 as listed in `requirements.txt`.
+The full models were trained using scikit-learn version 0.23.1.
+When loading the models, the following warning message will be shown:

 ```
 UserWarning: Trying to unpickle estimator LogisticRegression from version 0.23.1